 8 Great Water Parks for Kids in the DC Area

 Memorial Day weekend is around the corner, and with it the unofficial start of summer season.
 There’s no better way to beat the DC-area heat and humidity than a day splashing and sliding at the water park.
-From toddlers to teenagers, every kid can enjoy some good, wet fun (and thrills) at these eight water parks in Maryland and Virginia.
+From toddlers to teenagers, every kid can enjoy some good, wet fun (and thrills) at these eight water parks near DC in Maryland and Virginia.

-All these water parks are ready to welcome your family for the 2021 season with COVID-19 safety precautions in place.
+All these nearby water parks are ready to welcome your family for the 2021 season with COVID-19 safety precautions in place.
 Masks are required at most locations when you’re not in the water.
-Some sttractions might be closed or operating at limited capacity.
+Some attractions might be closed or operating at limited capacity.
 Be sure to call or check websites before you go; many are requiring reservations in advance this year to manage crowds.

 Great Water Parks for DC Kids in Northern Virginia